 - Tribal Law Journal - To search for articles concerning Indian legal issues.

 - Legal Information Institute @ Cornell Law School - To search for Supreme Court Decisions and Federal Circuit Court Decisions

 - Findlaw - To search for Legal Documents

 - EZ/EC Program Office of the US Dept of Agriculture and HUD - To search for Notices of Funding Availability for Federal Grant Programs (also appear in the Federal Register)

 - Government Printing Office (GPO) - To search the Federal Register

-- Environmental Protection Agency (EPA) - To search the Federal Register for Environmental Documents and the Unified Agenda
+- Federal Register-Environmental - To search the Federal Register for Environmental Documents and the Unified Agenda

 - Kappler's Indian Affairs: Laws and Treaties - To search for Indian laws and treaties from the digital library at Oklahoma State University

 - Native American & Aboriginal Law - New England School of Law-Indian Law search site